getnikola/nikola/docs/manual.rst

 .. admonition:: Considered languages

-    Nikola will only look for translation of input files for languages specified in the TRANSLATIONS variable.
+    Nikola will only look for translations of input files for languages specified in the TRANSLATIONS variable.

 In case you translate your posts, you might also want to adjust various